 Sprinkle chicken tenders with coriander, ginger, and salt in shallow dish.

 Cook, stirring occasionally, chicken tenders in olive oil over medium-high heat in large skillet for 4 to 5 minutes per side, or until browned.
-Remove from skillet and set aside to cool.
+Cook to internal temp of 165°F. Remove from skillet and set aside to cool.

 Meanwhile, cook noodles according to package directions, rinse and drain.
 Toss together Napa cabbage, green onions, and cilantro in large bowl.